WanderingStar/resume/resume.md

 ##### Software Development

-*   Designed system to decide which coupons to show on RMN's merchant pages, the heart of the site.
+*   Designed system to decide which coupons were eligible to show on RMN's merchant pages, the heart of the site.
 Brought together data from disparate sources for efficient processing of millions of coupons for tens of thousands of merchants every half hour
 *   Refined heuristic and machine learning algorithms to determine in what order to show those coupons
 *   Ensured that the coupon selection and ordering process could scale horizontally to support multiple A/B tests being run at once